Scottish Fold: Osteochondrodysplasia

+In a study by Sartore et al., in which folded-eared cats were genetically analyzed and only one specific gene variant (c.1024G>T) was examined, it was found that 1 out of 12 cats showed signs of OCD.
+The authors speculate that it is not just this mutation in the Trpv4 gene that is responsible for the development of OCD.

+Because heterozygous Scottish Folds also develop progressive arthritis of varying severity, some researchers recommend abandoning the breeding of Fold cats entirely.

+In popular culture

 The Cat Who Went to Paris

 The short novel The Cat Who Went to Paris by Peter Gethers features "the most famous Scottish Fold" according to Grace Sutton of The Cat Fanciers' Association.
-The book documents the life of Gethers and his Fold, Norton, from their first meeting to Norton's eventual death and Gethers' experiences after the loss.
+The book – and the two that followed – document the life of Gethers and his Fold, Norton, from their first meeting to Norton's eventual death and Gethers' experiences after the loss.